Karlroxas21/ComputerPartsCRUD/docs/README.md

-#Computer Parts Point of Sales System
+#Computer Parts Point of Sales System test

 ####With Create, Read, Update, and Delete(CRUD) functionality that connected to Database
 *****